 In addition, ETS provides technical support to the Maintenance Improvement Initiative (MI2), which is focused on identifying cost of ownership, service level, and enhanced maintenance instructions.

-The Office of Facilities Planning and Construction (OFPC) and Project Management and Construction Services (PMCS) are responsible for the development and construction or renovation of large-to medium-scale facilities at the university.
+Capital Planning and Construction (CPC) and Project Management and Construction Services (PMCS) are responsible for the development and construction or renovation of large-to medium-scale facilities at the university.
 The Engineering and Technical Support (ETS) team supports these efforts in several ways, including warranty and commissioning support and managing the identification of our equipment.

 Proactive warranty servicing avoids unnecessary repair costs and time and engages and builds customer satisfaction.
-Our warranty specialist provides support to the OFPC by:
+Our warranty specialist provides support to CPC by:

 Warranty Word Order Standard Operating Procedures and Contact Information Forms: